Immigration Department: Ranks

-Visa delays and denials
+Visas

 In February 2024, the Immigration Department announced that all visa applicants would be subject to a national security risk test.

+Approvals

+In March 2026, Andrew Tate and Tristan Tate, brothers who were accused of crimes in Romania and the UK, were seen partying in Hong Kong, with one person commenting that Hong Kong "really is a haven for fugitives."

+Delays and denials

 Taiwan

 In 2005, Ma Ying-jeou was denied a visa by the Immigration Department, despite being born in Hong Kong.

 In July 2020, TECO's highest officer in Hong Kong, Kao Ming-tsun, was not granted a renewal of his work visa by the Hong Kong government because he refused to sign a statement supporting the "One China" principle.
 The Mainland Affairs Council of Taiwan mentioned that other government representatives in TECO had experienced major visa delays from the Hong Kong government as well.

 Journalists

 Since 2018, visas for some journalists have been declined by the Immigration Department, including New York Times journalist Chris Buckley and Hong Kong Free Press incoming editor.
 In March 2021, the Ombudsman of Hong Kong announced that the Immigration Department was placed under investigation due to the rejection of the visa for the Hong Kong Free Press incoming editor.

 In November 2021, a journalist from The Economist was not granted a renewed visa.

 In June 2023, Yoshiaki Ogawa was denied entry upon landing into Hong Kong.

 In April 2024, a person from Reporters Without Borders (RSF) was searched multiple times at the airport before being denied entry into Hong Kong.

 In August 2024, journalist Haze Fan was denied a visa to work in Hong Kong.